 There is a high probability that you’ll want to double or even triple this recipe at some point, and yes, you absolutely can.
 Just use a larger baking dish, and keep in mind that you’ll need to increase your baking time slightly.

 I should add that even when you’re not increasing the recipe, cooking time can vary by oven.
+Larger, shallow dishes will cook faster than deeper dishes.
 The corn casserole is done when the center is set and the top has that great caramelized appearance.

 Give this corn casserole recipe a try at your next family gathering.
 It just might become your go-to recipe, as well!